-As of June 17, 2024 there were approximately 27,500 total shareholders of the Company's common stock, including 6,300 shareholders of record and 21,100 beneficial owners whose shares are held in "street" name by securities broker-dealers or other nominees.
-The Company's shareholders also include approximately 70% of the Company's employees who are eligible to participate in the American Woodmark Corporation Retirement Savings Plan.
+As of June 17, 2025 there were approximately 24,600 total shareholders of the Company's common stock, including 6,000shareholders of record and 18,600 beneficial owners whose shares are held in "street" name by securities broker-dealers or other nominees.
+The Company's shareholders also include approximately 73% of the Company's employees who are eligible to participate in the American Woodmark Corporation Retirement Savings Plan.
 The Company does not currently pay cash dividends and has no current intention to do so in the near future.
-The determination as to the payment of future dividends will be made by the Board of Directors (the "Board") from time to time and will depend on the Company's then current financial condition, capital requirements, and results of operations, as well as any other factors then deemed relevant by the Board, and will be subject to applicable restrictions in the credit agreement governing the Company's credit facility
+The determination as to the payment of future dividends will be made by the Board from time to time and will depend on the Company's then current financial condition, capital requirements, and results of operations, as well as any other factors then deemed relevant, and will be subject to applicable restrictions in the credit agreement governing the Company's credit facility.